HestC/DACSS_690A/README.md

-Housing price data set from data engineering
+files and projects from data_engineering